 - Respond to requests for data access or deletion within 45 days

-- Determine the age of a California resident (under the CCPA, companies must obtain parental consent for data collection for users under 13.
-If they don’t have a way to determine user’s age, they can be held liable for disregarding this obligation.)
+- Determine the age of a California resident.
+Companies must obtain parental consent for data collection for users under 13.
+If they don’t have a way to determine the user’s age, they can be held liable for disregarding this obligation.